andeha/Sublime-streck/README.md

-Syntax support when authoring source files in `.streck` language.
+Syntax support when authoring source files in the `table` and the `.streck` languages.